 Student support instructions:

-If any corrections to the Online Exam are made you will be notified by a Canvas Announcement.
+If any correction to the online exam is made, you will be notified via a Canvas Announcement.
 Please ensure your notifications are turned on during this period.

 General examination advice and support for students